CookieVortex/CGI/README.md

 ﻿# Flight Logistics

 **Flight Logistics** is a web application for flight planning and seat selection on airplanes.
-The application allows users to search for available flights with filters for various parameters and select comfortable seats on board with the option for payment.
 All data interacts with the server, which processes requests and returns the necessary information.

 ## Completed Tasks